What is the most current edition of the LATCH Manual?

 Who writes the LATCH Manual, and where does the information come from?

 The editors at Safe Ride News oversee all aspects of the LATCH Manual.
 For appendices A and B, this means reviewing and often editing information provided by the CR and vehicle manufacturers.
 Other parts are researched and written by the SRN editor.
-In recent years, Denise Donaldson has been the writer/editor and Nancy Lang and Katrina Rose have served as the child restraint and vehicle manufacturer liaisons, respectively.
+Currently, Denise Donaldson is the writer/editor and Katrina Rose is the vehicle manufacturer liaison.

 SRN determines the information to request from manufacturers.
 To the extent possible, the manufacturers provide this information, which becomes the specific CR and vehicle models/brand information in appendices A and B. SRN carefully reviews all manufacturer input and edits for clarity and consistency.
 The manufacturer then reviews all edited material.
 This process is repeated until the manufacturer signs off on the final version for print.